iag-geo/concord/README.md

 You have sales volumes by postcode & competitor data by local government area (LGA) and need to determine market share.
 Using Concord, you convert the postcode data to LGA and then merge both datasets by LGA ID to determine market penetration.

-With a known concordance of 94% between postcodes & LGAs, this results in a maximum error of 6%.

 ## Methodology

 The concordance file is generated using the following approach: